Donations: Who We Donate to and Why

 What national organizations do you support?

-The American Community Gardening Association, the Green Education Foundation, Kitchen Gardeners International and Ample Harvest are three of the major groups we underwrite with cash and products.
+KidsGardening.org, the American Community Gardening Association, the Green Education Foundation, SeedMoney.org and Ample Harvest are a few of the major groups we underwrite with cash and products.

 Do you offer grants to gardening organizations and/or projects?

-We work closely with our national nonprofit partners to provide financial support and products for gardening organizations.
-Those funds have been allocated through 2015.
+We work closely with our national nonprofit partners to provide financial support and products for gardening organizations, environmental concerns and efforts to fight hunger.

 How does a Vermont nonprofit apply for a donation or sponsorship from Gardener's Supply?

-We do not generally provide cash sponsorship for events outside our current Vermont partners: the Intervale Center, Vermont Community and the Flynn Center.
-For a product donation, please submit a request after Sept.
-1, 2015
+We do not generally provide cash sponsorship for events outside our current Vermont partners, which include the Intervale Center, Vermont Community Garden Network and the Flynn Center.

 What kind of help is available for youth, school or community gardens?

 We support kids' gardening through the Green Thumb Challenge at Green Education Foundation.
-For more information, call GEF at (888) 668-2298.
 We support community gardens through the American Community Gardening Association.

 Do you offer a discount to nonprofits?